rykerrmedical/github-pages/not-linked/show-notes-dan-taylor-podcast.md

 This here page includes links to all the things referenced in our podcast with Dan Taylor.
 We've tried to list everything in chronological order as they were mentioned on the recording.

-Podcast from CORUM that disambiguates some of the terminology discussed: CORUM cast, Ep.
+Podcast from COROM that disambiguates some of the terminology discussed: COROM cast, Ep.
 143 with John Quinn [spotify](https://open.spotify.com/episode/5ybZ41uzmd45WnGj65T6Gz) [apple](https://podcasts.apple.com/us/podcast/143-mim25-john-quinn-damage-control-resus-ukraine/id1691996344?i=1000708707040)

 [EMMA Capnography Device, 3rd Gen](https://www.masimo.com/products/wearables/emma-capnograph/)